matthewdva/ovos-ww-plugin-porcupine/README.md

-## Picovoice Porcupine Wakeword plugin for Mycroft
+## Picovoice Porcupine Wakeword plugin for OpenVoiceOS

-This plugins allows using [Porcupine](https://github.com/Picovoice/porcupine) wakewords together with Mycroft.
+This plugins allows using [Porcupine](https://github.com/Picovoice/porcupine) wakewords together with OpenVoiceOS.

 ## Configuration
-To activate the plugin edit the mycroft config using the `mycroft-config edit user` command and add a hotword section if it doesn't already exist
+To activate the plugin edit the mycroft config and add a hotword section if it doesn't already exist

 ```
 [...]